 - 1. National Action Alliance for Suicide Prevention, Suicide Attempt Survivors Task Force.
 (2014).
 The way forward: Pathways to hope, recovery, and wellness with insights from lived experience.
 Washington, DC: Author.
 Retrieved from https://theactionalliance.org/resource/way-forward-pathways-hope-recove…

 Create a Leadership Culture for Safer Suicide Care

 The basic next steps to create a leadership culture to provide safer suicide care are:

 - Challenge your organization to adopt a comprehensive suicide care approach using the readings and tools in the Lead section of the toolkit.

 - Convene your Zero Suicide implementation team.

-- Discuss and complete the Zero Suicide Organizational Self-Study, provided in the Tools below.
+- Discuss and complete the Zero Suicide Organizational Self-Study.

-- Create a work plan and set priorities, using the Zero Suicide Work Plan Template, also provided in Tools.
+- Create a work plan and set priorities, using the Zero Suicide Work Plan Template.

-- Create a plan to collect data to support evaluation and quality improvement, using the Zero Suicide Data Elements Worksheet, available in the Improve section of the Toolkit.
+- Create a plan to collect data to support evaluation and quality improvement, using the Zero Suicide Data Elements Worksheet.

 - Announce to staff the launch and adoption of an enhanced suicide care approach.

 Use the Quick Guide to Getting Started with Zero Suicide to get an overall vision of the path you will take to adopt this comprehensive suicide care approach.